opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/compute_keypair_v2.md

 ## Import

-Keypairs can be imported using the `name`, e.g.
+Key pairs can be imported using the `name`, e.g.

 ```shell
 terraform import opentelekomcloud_compute_keypair_v2.my-keypair test-keypair